 The UK Drum Show is a brilliant networking event.

 #7.
 Have goals, but don’t compare yourself to others

 As a player, it’s important to have goals yet you have to remember that you’re not better or worse than the next guy.
 They’re farther ahead than you because they’ve been playing for longer, or spending more time on stuff.

 Not just that, but learn about the instrumentalists who play on these tracks and the nuances to their playing.
 You never know when someone might ask of you to play like such and such person in such and such record.
 Keep in mind that most of the time it’s not about what you play, but how you play it.
 Listening to varied music will make you a more well-rounded musician.

-Take lessons, watch videos, buy books… Whatever it is, don’t stop learning.
-Learning keeps you young, relevant, and as a result, in demand.
+Take lessons, watch videos, buy books, take courses… Whatever it is, don’t stop learning.
+Learning keeps you young, but also relevant so you’re more likely to be in demand.

 What does this mean?
 For instance, I’m a drummer, yet I don’t just play to earn my keep.
 I teach privately, I write for magazines, I play in cover bands as well as original bands, I do teching work in studios, I created and launched my own product, etc. Think of different ways in which you can apply your instrument to make a living from it.

 #11.
 Be confident